OfficialSchoolCord/SchoolCord/replit.md

-# Illing Star - Cloud Browser
+# SchoolCord - Cloud Browser

 ## Overview

-Illing Star is a cloud-based web browser application with a space-themed aesthetic.
+SchoolCord is a cloud-based web browser application with a space-themed aesthetic.
 The application allows users to search the web using DuckDuckGo or navigate directly to URLs through a proxy browsing service.
 It features an immersive cosmic UI with a purple-to-crimson gradient theme, animated starfield background, and a persistent sidebar navigation system.

 The project is a full-stack TypeScript application using React on the frontend and Express on the backend, with server-side web scraping capabilities to fetch and display external web content.